levsero/test_embed/DEPLOY.md

 ## Deployment Process

 Pull Requests are merged into `master` branch after receiving two 👍s.
+At lease one of these must come from a member of [#team-taipan](https://zendesk.slack.com/messages/C0R1EJ3UP/).

 ### Release Bucket